Europe seeks to spur building of fast broadband networks

 SHARED ACCESS

-For example, in France, the telecoms regulator has said operators must share access to the final part of fibre into the home.
-But Spain hasn't gone that far, and in Germany, the regulator has backed Deutsche Telekom's plan to delay fibre and rely on another technology, known as VDSL, instead.
+For example, in France, the telecoms regulator has said operators must share access to the final part of fiber into the home.
+But Spain hasn't gone that far, and in Germany, the regulator has backed Deutsche Telekom's plan to delay fiber and rely on another technology, known as VDSL, instead.

 Each country also sets their own prices for competitors to rent space on each others' networks.

-"This shows that the European Commission is interested in centralising control," said analyst Robin Bienenstock at brokerage Bernstein.
+"This shows that the European Commission is interested in centralizing control," said analyst Robin Bienenstock at brokerage Bernstein.

-A Commission source told Reuters the proposals were not about centralised planning but converging regulatory approaches to make them more consistent.
+A Commission source told Reuters the proposals were not about centralized planning but converging regulatory approaches to make them more consistent.

 "In most places, today's rules hurt Europe's competitiveness," said European Commission Vice President Neelie Kroes in a statement.
 "Everyone deserves fast broadband.
 I want to burn the red tape that is stopping us for getting there."